wowthedoge/thinktree/README.md

 ## Current TODO:
-- Rename 'Depends' to 'Factors'
+Easy - Make the text in Boxes more visible.
+Curently, selected Boxes become brighter, making the text hard to read.
-- Add hints on the columns, "Depends on..." for Factors, "Possible options" for Options
+Hard - Heightened visibility of selected Options Boxes.
+If an Option Box is clicked, that box and all its connections should be easily visible.
+Currently only works for Factors Boxes.
-- Heightened visibility of selected Boxes.
-If a Box (either Factor or Option) is clicked, that box and all its connections should be easily visible.
-Probably everything else needs to be dulled, and put behind the highlighted components.
+Hard - make it possible to add child Boxes to Factors for dealing with uncertainty